OED Education Program Update

-If you have any general questions or are concerned about finishing the Certificate Program in a timely manner, please contact us at firstname.lastname@example.org.
+If you have any general questions or concerns, please contact us at firstname.lastname@example.org.

 The Office for Equity & Diversity (OED) Education Program offers workshops at the departmental level to University of Minnesota departments.
 We ask departments to highly encourage department members to attend.
 However, please do not make the workshop(s) mandatory.
 Currently all trainings are 2 hours long and hosted on Zoom.
 We work with departments to set the Zoom link up.
 Due to the structure of our workshops and the importance of confidentiality, our workshops are not available for recording.
 Minimum participation is 20-25 people.
 Maximum participation is 65-70.

 Current Workshops Offered to Departments

 - Participants also earn credit towards our OED Education Certificate

 - Each OED Certificate workshop is also offered at least 3 times a year to the general campus

 - 2-3 hours long (3 hours preferred)